Dickey's Barbecue Pit: 2018 to present; International expansion

+By 2021, it was operating 650 locations in the United States with another 300 locations internationally.
+In April 2022, the chain expanded into Canada, starting in Edmonton, Alberta.

+The chain has seen a number of years of declining sales and shuttered locations, dropping to 385 open restaurants in May 2024 from an apparent high of 571.

 Operations

-Dickey's Barbecue Pit is a fast-casual restaurant that serves beef brisket, pulled pork, pork ribs, Polish sausage, spicy cheddar sausage, hot link and chicken.
-The restaurant chain smokes its meat on-site over hickory wood-burning pits.
+Dickey's Barbecue Pit is a fast-casual restaurant that serves beef brisket, pulled pork, pork ribs, Polish sausage, spicy cheddar sausage, hot link, and chicken.
+The restaurant chain smokes its meat on-site over wood-burning hickory pits.
 Additionally, Dickey's Barbecue Pit serves home-style sides including fried okra, jalapeño beans, green beans with bacon, waffle iron fries, barbecue beans, Caesar or garden salad, macaroni and cheese, corn on cob, and onion tanglers.
 The same recipes have been used since the restaurant was established in 1941.

-Franchising

-The restaurant began franchising in 1994.
-By January 2017, Dickey's Barbecue Pit Franchise had more than 483 restaurant locations in 43 states.
-The restaurant hosts "Barbecue U," an intensive, three-week session for franchise owners and operators.
-Dickey's Barbecue Pit customizes franchise restaurants based on location.

-Dickey's differentiates its franchise from other restaurant franchise companies by offering what it calls "six revenue streams", listing them as: Dine-In, Catering, Online Ordering, Outside Delivery, Retail Items, and Holiday Meals.